Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 And it is by God’s grace and Spirit’s power that our children believe.
 It is not because as parents we do such a good job in raising them.
 Some of you have instilled in your children the biblical truths this passage describes, only to see them leave the church, leave the biblical teaching they grew up with, and run after the world.

 Don’t ever give up on praying for them and modeling for them what it means to live as a Christian.
 God, in his grace, may bring them back to himself long after you have gone to glory.
-He is sovereign in salvation, and his Word never returns to him void, but always accomplishes the purpose for which it was sent (Isa.
-55:11).
+He is sovereign in salvation, and his word never returns to him void, Isaiah 55:11 reminds us, but always accomplishes the purpose for which it was sent.

 The people of Israel, there at the base of Mount Sinai so long ago, were in a situation so similar to yours and mine.
-They were ready to enter a society that would be hostile to their faith, a prosperous society that would tempt them to forget the Lord, a society that would try to seduce them away from the Lord to follow false gods and idols of their own making.
+They were ready to enter a society that would be hostile to their faith.
+They would be in a prosperous society that would tempt them to forget the Lord.
+It would be a society that would try to seduce them away from the Lord to follow false gods and idols of their culture.

-But the Lord sent Moses to give the people of Israel these principles for building strong families.
-May all of us who are parents use these principles of Scripture to mold and shape our children, grandchildren and great grandchildren in the everyday events of life, so that by God’s grace, they love and serve the Lord, as they trust in Christ alone for salvation.
+But the Lord sent Moses to give the people of Israel principles for Christian living that apply to everyone – whether parents or children, single or married, young or old.
+But the principles also apply specifically to parents.
+All of us who have the responsibility and the joy of parenthood are to use these principles of Scripture to mold and shape our children, grandchildren and great grandchildren.
+We are to point them to Christ in the everyday events of life as well as through structured reading and discussion of the Word.
+We are always to uplift them in prayer, so that by God’s grace, they love and serve the Lord, as they trust in Christ alone for salvation.
 Amen.

 “Building a Strong Christian Family”